Diane_Kenwood_20180308_5DB_9744_15_5353_42.jpg

 HAKONE NATIONAL PARK - a region rich in hot springs

 The mountainous countryside south of Mount Fuji offers an unusual mix of attractions.
-You can bathe in the volcanically heated osen water, admire views of Mount Fuji (when the weather plays ball, which it adamantly refused to whilst we were there, instead treating us to almost continuous cloud and drizzly rain, hey ho) eat eggs boiled in sulphurous springs (which turns their shells black and apparently gives them health-boosting benefits) and visit world class art museums.
+You can bathe in the volcanically heated onsen water, admire views of Mount Fuji (when the weather plays ball, which it adamantly refused to whilst we were there, instead treating us to almost continuous cloud and drizzly rain, hey ho) eat eggs boiled in sulphurous springs (which turns their shells black and apparently gives them health-boosting benefits) and visit world class art museums.

 We stayed in a traditional ryokan, or inn, where the beds in our tatimi-matted room magically appeared whilst we were eating our 7-course Japanese dinner, and where we reclined in pools of heated water dug out of the stony banks of the river opposite.